Open Api > API usage as a third-party application instead of a user

 from Tallyfy Support.

-- Embedding Tallyfy functionality within your own software.
+- Embed Tallyfy functionality within their own software.

-- Providing seamless workflow capabilities to your users without them needing separate Tallyfy logins visible in your app.
+- Provide integrated workflow capabilities to their users without them needing separate Tallyfy logins visible in your app.

 - Automating process management or user provisioning programmatically.